-All staff, without exception, before engaging in any activity in school or on behalf of the school, must carry out a risk assessment.
-Sometimes a mental check will be sufficient, at other times it will be necessary to carry out a more formal procedure with a senior member of staff.
+All staff, without exception, before engaging in any activity in school or on behalf of the school, must assess the risks.
+Sometimes a safety check will be sufficient, at other times it will be necessary to carry out a more formal procedure with a senior member of staff.
 Risk assessments will be recorded using the following proforma.